Garth619/pq16/wp-content/themes/pq16/readme.md

 ```

-Future builds will integrate our typical way of handling these files for page speed
+Future builds will integrate our typical way of handling these files for page speed when I get some free time.
+Sam's stragetgy works great.

 ## Feedback